ProzorroUKR/openprocurement.api/docs/source/standard/plan.rst

     Sum of the breakdown values amounts can't be greater than budget amount  (except `tender.procurementMethodType` is `"esco"`)

-:additionalClassifications:

-    List of :ref:`Classification` objects
+:addressDetails:
+    :ref:`Address`

+    Object of address details for `budget.breakdown`.

+    If plan has `budget.breakdown.title` is `state` it is required to have KATOTTG classificator in `addressDetails.classification`.

+:classification:

+    :ref:`Classification`, object

-    An array of additional classifications for the `budget.breakdown`.
+    Classification for the `budget.breakdown`.

-    If plan has `budget.breakdown.title` some of `local`, `crimea` it is required to have KPK additional classificator.
+    If plan has `budget.breakdown.title` some of `local`, `crimea` it is required to have KPK classificator.

-    If plan has `budget.breakdown.title` is `state`
-    it is required to have KATOTTG and TKPKMB additional classificators.
+    If plan has `budget.breakdown.title` is `state` it is required to have TKPKMB classificator.